mooreryan/seanies_similarity/README.md

 # Seanie's Similarity

-Seanie wants what Seanie wants.
-And today, Seanie wants his special pairwise sequence similarity metric....
+Seanie's special pairwise sequence similarity metric....It's good for comparing sequences that have been aligned with SILVA's ACT.

 ## Install it!